 One can only learn philosophize, i.e., to exercise the talent of reason in prosecuting its general principles in certain experiments that come to hand, but always with the reservation of the right of reason to investigate the sources of these principles themselves and to confirm or reject them.
-(B 866) 5
+(B 866)

 Here, Kant makes distinction between philosophy as system (or history, with some contents) and act of philosophizing.
 He gives even a definition of the act of philosophizing as using the talent of reason in following the universal principles of reason always under the condition that when reason passes a judgment on something for which it does not have a right to do so, this judgement must be rejected.
 In other words, philosophy is not what we can learn as knowledge, it is just the act of philosophizing.
 Kant's perspective allows us to orient ourselves to the second type of answers, namely, that philosophy is an act, rather than a system of contents.
-We can thus continue to observe philosophers' comments on the definition of philosophy and to identify their answers pointing to philosophy as act, as well as to a close connection of intellectual action to emotion.
+We can thus continue to observe philosophy as act, as well as to a close connection of intellectual action to emotion.